IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

    modresorts-operator-76899bdb85-6xzwz   1/1     Running   0          10m
    ```

+   > Note: if your modresorts pod (the one which does not include `operator` in its name) fails to get to the `Running` state after a few minutes, it may have encountered an intermittent problem starting.
+Delete the pod by running `oc delete pod <pod name>` where `<pod name>` is the string under `NAME` when you run `oc get pods`.
+A new pod will be created.
+If this problem persists, contact your lab instructor.

 1. Your application is now deployed.
 To view it, run the following command to display the publicly-viewable URL of the application:

    ```shell
    oc get route -o jsonpath='{.items[0].spec.host}' && echo
    ```

-   The **Open Liberty** home page is displayed in a new browser window.
+   Copy the output of this command to your clipboard and paste it into a browser window address bar.
+The **Open Liberty** home page is displayed.

    ![](images/ocp-welcome-to-liberty.png)

-1. Type the application context root **/resorts** to the end of the URL and press **Enter**.
+1. Type the application context root **/resorts** after the end of the URL and press **Enter**.

    ![](images/ocp-add-context-root.png)

    The Mod Resorts application home page displayed.

-1. Navigate through the application web pages as you did in the WAS version to verify the application deployment.
+1. Navigate through the application web pages as you did in the WebSphere Application Server deployment to verify the application is working on the new runtime.

 <a name="Summary"></a>
 ## Summary